The Significance of Spanish Funeral Prayers and Poems in Honoring the Departed

 Common Spanish Prayers for Funerals

 2. Ave María (Hail Mary) - A fundamental prayer in Catholic tradition, recited to seek solace and the intercession of the Virgin Mary during times of mourning.
+Along with El Padre Nuestro, the Ave María is frequently included in the rosary.

 3. Salmo 23 (Psalm 23) - "El Señor es mi pastor" (The Lord is my shepherd), a passage from the Bible, is widely used to evoke guidance and protection in the afterlife.